-Vehicles, most lenders will look at your credit report and score to judge if you’re a trustworthy person to loan money to, who is able to financially commit to the agreement.
-The amount and type of information available for lenders to see will depend on what’s publicly available, such as if you’re registered to vote and if you have any court convictions.
+Vehicles, most will look at your credit report and score to judge if you’re a trustworthy person to loan money to, who is able to financially commit to the agreement.
+The amount and type of information available for to see will depend on what’s publicly available, such as if you’re registered to vote and if you have any court convictions.

 The reason electoral roll information is used and considered relevant by lenders is that it shows you’re settled, and it’s used to check your name and address against the details you’ve provided.

 If you have IVAs, bankruptcy or county court judgments, this would indicate a history of debt problems.
 If you’ve been taken to court by a debt collection agency, this will also show up.